logicalhan/d3_rails/README.md

 # D3 Version

-The current release of this gem is using **D3 v=2.9.2** (though for convenience I have left version 2.7.5 in the gem so you can still include your modules manually since rails will compile your javascripts into one file in the end anyway)
+The current release of this gem is using **D3 v=2.9.4** (though for convenience I have left version 2.7.5 in the gem so you can still include your modules manually since rails will compile your javascripts into one file in the end anyway)
-**Last Updated 5-18-2012**
+**Last Updated 6-19-2012**

 # Included Javascripts
-**minified js files are not included, since the rails asset pipeline sorta necessitates the compiling (and likely minifying) your js files for production**

 	colorbrewer.js
 	d3_csv.js